-The public prosecutor is required to enable, within a time limit sufficient for the preparation of defence, a suspect who has been questioned and his defence counsel, to examine case- file documents and view objects which will be used as evidence.
-In case several persons are suspects in connection with the same criminal offence, examination of case- file documents and viewing of objects which will be used as evidence may be deferred until the public prosecutor has questioned the last of the suspects who is accessible.
+The public prosecutor is required to enable, within a time limit sufficient for the preparation of defence, a suspect defendant who has been questioned and his defence counsel, To examine case- file documents and view objects which will be used as evidence.
+In case several persons are suspects charged with the same criminal offence, examination of case- file documents and viewing of objects which will be used as evidence may be deferred until the public prosecutor has questioned the last of the suspects defendants who is accessible.

-After examination of case-file documents and viewing of objects, the public prosecutor will call on the suspect and his defence counsel to file, within a specific time limit, a motion for conduct of certain evidentiary actions.
+After the expiry of the time limit for examination of case-file documents and viewing of objects, the public prosecutor will call on the suspect defendant and his defence counsel to file, within a specific time limit, a motion for conduct of certain evidentiary actions.